smithy-lang/smithy-rs/design/src/operation.md

 }
 ```

-For most requests, `.build()` will NOT consume the input—a user can call `.build()` multiple times to produce multiple operations from the same input.
+For most requests, `.build()` will NOT consume the input.
+A user can call `.build()` multiple times to produce multiple operations from the same input.

 By using a property bag, we can define the `Operation` in Smithy core–AWS specific configuration can be added later in the stack.